 If you’re familiar with older Copper Spur tents, the changes to the Copper Spur HV UL are immediately noticeable.
 Gone is the multi-hubbed and somewhat complex pole design, and in its place is a clean, sloping rectangular shape with a single hub over the head end of the tent.
-What this change brings is more interior space—a lot of it, in fact.
-Big Agnes claims that the interior volume has increased by 20%, and it’s something that’s particularly noticeable when sitting up side-by-side in the 2-person model.
-The Copper Spur was always known as a “livable” ultralight tent, and the HV only strengthens that notion.
+What this brings is more interior space—a lot of it, in fact.
+Big Agnes claims that the interior volume increased by 20 percent compared to past versions, and it’s something that’s particularly noticeable when sitting up side-by-side in the two-person model.
+The Copper Spur has always been known as a “livable” ultralight backpacking tent, and the HV only strengthens that notion.

-The newfound open feeling is largely due to the near vertical walls, as the pole structure does a better job stretching all 4 side walls up and away from you.
-And the peak height of 40 inches is right where you would naturally be sitting up near the middle of the tent.
-Importantly, the peak is now more of a flat roof as the mesh under the hub in stretched by the crisscrossing poles.
-What hasn’t changed is that the tent height drops quickly towards the foot end of the tent, but even that space feels roomier than with older versions.
+The open feeling is aided by the near-vertical walls, and the pole structure does a great job stretching all four sidewalls up and away from you.
+In addition, the peak height of 40 inches is right where you would naturally be sitting up near the middle of the tent.
+Importantly, the peak is a mostly flat roof as the mesh under the hub is stretched by the crisscrossing poles.
+Further, the tent height drops quickly towards the foot end of the tent, but even that space feels roomier than on older versions.

-The new pole design accomplishes its goal of expanding the interior volume, but it’s important to note that the tent’s footprint still is relatively small.
-The Copper Spur measures 52-inches wide at the head end of the tent and 42 inches at the feet, and its actual widths appear to be a couple inches less for each.
-As a result, our 2 regular width (20 in.) pads were a pretty snug fit, and the tapering means you can only sleep with your head at one end.
-We haven’t tried just yet, but it's hard to imagine 2 wide backpacking pads (25 in. each) fitting without folding up the side walls at the foot end, although a mummy-shaped pad could work.
+The pole design accomplishes its goal of expanding the interior volume, but it’s important to note that the tent’s footprint still is relatively small.
+The Copper Spur measures 52 inches wide at the head end of the tent and a tapered 42 inches at the feet, and its actual widths appear to be a couple inches less for each.
+As a result, our two regular-width (20-inch) pads were a snug fit for us, and the tapering means you can only sleep with your head at one end.
+We haven’t tried just yet, but it's hard to imagine two wide backpacking sleeping pads (25 inches each) fitting without folding up the sidewalls at the foot end, although a mummy-shaped pad potentially could work.

 It’s important to note that the denier measurement does not take into account various fabric technologies.
-Big Agnes uses a proprietary nylon ripstop in a unique weave on the floor and fly, intended to increase tear strength (Big Agnes states it’s 20% more tear resistant than standard nylon).
+Big Agnes uses a proprietary nylon ripstop in a unique weave on the floor and fly, intended to increase tear strength (Big Agnes states it’s 25 percent more tear-resistant than standard nylon).
 In use, the fabrics feel light and thin but nothing out of the ordinary in this category.
-We haven’t put a hole in our Copper Spur, and even went as far as using it for many nights without a footprint.
+We haven’t put a hole in our Copper Spur HV UL2, and even went as far as using it for many nights without a footprint.

-For its weight, the prior Copper Spur offered impressive weather protection, and the HV model does not compromise here.
-Big Agnes claims the new pole structure increases strength by 25%, and while it’s certainly less weather worthy than the Hilleberg Niak we tested recently, the tent is well designed to hunker down in most 3-season conditions.
-There are well-placed guyout points at each corner and the full coverage rainfly does a great job keeping moisture at bay.
+For its weight, the Big Agnes Copper Spur HV UL2 offers impressive weather protection overall.
+Big Agnes claims the pole structure increases strength by 25 percent compared to previous versions of the tent, and it’s well-designed to hunker down in most 3-season conditions.
+In practice, the Copper Spur is taught and feels strong, well-placed guyout points are at each corner, and the full-coverage rainfly does a great job keeping moisture at bay.

 We’ve had pretty good weather overall thus far with the Copper Spur HV, with only light wind at night and the occasional rain shower on our trips, so we can’t definitively say how well the model will hold up.
 That said, we had the previous Copper Spur out a number of times in rough weather—including a strong windstorm while bikepacking in the San Juan Islands—and were very impressed with its sturdiness.
 For most backpackers, the Copper Spur should be completely capable in rain, wind, and light snow.

 Liberal use of mesh on the tent body and a deployable vent at the top of the rainfly offer good all-around ventilation.
-And unlike some ultralight tents that utilize single wall construction, the double wall build on the Copper Spur does a great job keeping air moving and reduces the chance of condensation build up.
+And unlike some ultralight tents that utilize a single-wall construction, the double-wall build on the Copper Spur does a great job keeping air moving and reduces the chance of condensation buildup.
 Importantly, there is good spacing between the rainfly and tent body to encourage airflow, including stakeout points on the rainfly at the head and foot end.
 In more extreme temperatures than we experienced—we peaked in the mid-80s on our Utah trip—a second roof vent might be helpful for releasing hot air, but we were reasonably comfortable even with the sun hitting the tent in the late afternoon.

-We love the convenience that comes with a 2 door and vestibule design.
+We love the convenience that comes with a two-door-and-vestibule design.
 Being able to store gear on both sides, and not having to worry about crawling over your tentmate in the night, are well worth the extra ounces in our opinion.
-The Copper Spur’s 2 vestibules measure 9 square feet each, which is about average for a lightweight tent, and they are big enough to store a backpack and shoes without tripping you on your way inside.
-Interior storage is sufficient, with a long pocket built into the tent’s roof that easily stretches to accommodate something as wide as a headlamp, and there are 2 small pockets at head height located just in front of the doors.
-All in all, we think the storage is great for 2 backpackers, but Big Agnes does offer a gear loft (purchased separately) that fits the Copper Spur.
+The Copper Spur’s two vestibules measure 9 square feet each, which is about average for a lightweight tent, and they are big enough to store a backpacking pack and shoes without tripping you on your way inside.
+Interior storage is sufficient, with a long pocket built into the tent’s roof that easily stretches to accommodate something as wide as a headlamp, and there are two small pockets at head height located just in front of the doors.
+All in all, we think the storage is great for two backpackers, but Big Agnes does offer a gear loft (purchased separately) that fits the Copper Spur.

 What We Like

-- The updated pole design does a nice job opening up the interior.
+- Four-way, high-volume pole design does a nice job opening up the interior.

-- Highly practical despite the sub-3-pound weight: 2 doors and vestibules, good ventilation, and a full coverage rainfly.
+- Highly practical despite the sub-3-pound weight: two doors and vestibules, good ventilation, and a full-coverage rainfly.